Q: What is Amazon WorkSpaces?

 Q: Can I bring my Windows Desktop licenses to Amazon WorkSpaces?

-Yes, you can bring your own Windows 7 and Windows 10 desktop licenses to WorkSpaces if they meet Microsoft’s licensing requirements.
-WorkSpaces gives you an option to run Windows 7 or Windows 10 desktop images on physically dedicated hardware, which lets you maintain license compliance for your Windows desktops when you bring your own licenses to WorkSpaces.
+Yes, you can bring your own Windows 10 desktop licenses to WorkSpaces if they meet Microsoft’s licensing requirements.
+WorkSpaces gives you an option to run Windows 10 desktop images on physically dedicated hardware, which lets you maintain license compliance for your Windows desktops when you bring your own licenses to WorkSpaces.

 Q: Can I bring my own Windows Desktop licenses for Amazon WorkSpaces Graphics bundles?